martifigueres/martifigueres.github.io/index.md

 Outside of academics, I enjoy:

-- Competitive board games
+- Trivia Nights
-- Exploring new types of cheese (I'm a proud member of the Cheese Club)
+- Learning about and trying new types of cheese (I'm a proud member of the Cheese Club)
 - Traveling
 - SCUBA Diving
 - Fitness